 Even though a swimming pool is equal parts fun and danger, and that for every smile, there is a slick spot on the pool deck, and for every perfect dive, a shot in the eyes with a squirt gun, it’s important to remember to enjoy the pool.
 Enjoy the summer.
 Manage the hard parts.
 And always remember, all of this stuff beats a cold winter.

-A version of this first appeared on Indy’s Child.
+A slightly different version of this post had first appeared on Indy’s Child.